 - Each z/VM release has an architecture level set (ALS) and operates only on specific IBM Z and LinuxONE servers.
-See Appendix A, "IBM servers supported by z/VM," on page 93. - z/VM supports only ESA/390 mode (on IBM z13 family and earlier servers), General mode (on IBM z14 family and later servers), LINUX only mode, and z/VM mode LPARs. - z/VM may run on IFL processors only if, on the IFL processors, z/VM is being used exclusively to run: - 1.
-Linux or OpenSolaris workloads - 2. if required, z/VM applications in support of those Linux or OpenSolaris workloads - Dynamically modified channel programs cannot run in a virtual machine unless the channel program modification facility that the DIAGNOSE interface provides can be used to ensure correct operation of such channel programs.
+See Appendix A, "IBM servers supported by z/VM," on page 87. - z/VM supports General mode (on IBM z14 family and later servers), LINUX-only mode, and z/VM mode LPARs. - z/VM may run on IFL processors only if, on the IFL processors, z/VM is being used exclusively to run: - 1.
+Linux workloads - 2.
+If required, z/VM applications in support of those Linux workloads - Dynamically modified channel programs cannot run in a virtual machine unless the channel program modification facility that the DIAGNOSE interface provides can be used to ensure correct operation of such channel programs.

-For z/VM system limits (maximum allowed values and minimum required values), see Appendix D, "z/VM system limits," on page 117.
+For z/VM system limits (maximum allowed values and minimum required values), see Appendix D, "z/VM system limits," on page 109.